Photons x Force: Differentiable Radiation Pressure Modeling

 The spacecraft design is formalized as a set of parameters, \eg the length of the solar arrays and the reflectance of the bus for a two-dimensional design space (\refFig{Concept}).
 For simplicity, we will refer to the system simulated, represented and solved as a ``spacecraft'' but the approach could be applied to other systems as well.
 We will also subsume all non-design parameters that affect the spacecraft into this design vector.
 This removes the need to partition the model into separate components that do not interchange radiation in modeling, but would in reality, \eg panel orientation for attitude laws.

 We describe the \emph{simulation} of forces resulting from radiation for a particular system in \refSec{Simulation}.
-This simulation is more accurate than previous ones, yet often faster, but still slow in absolute terms.
+This simulation is more accurate than previous approaches and often faster in comparison, though still too slow on its own for use inside an optimization loop.
 It is also more abstract than previous work, as it does not only represent radiation pressure for one design, but allows random access to any combination of design and radiation direction.
 For our example above, this forms a 2+2-dimensional domain: two dimensions for the direction of radiation and two design space dimensions.
 The simulation produces samples of a function mapping this domain to the range of 3D force and torque vectors.

 In \refSec{Representation} we suggest how to \emph{represent} this complex function using a neural network.
 This network can be efficiently learned from batches of light directions, forces, torques and design parameters, resulting from simulations with random designs and random incoming radiation directions.
-A neural proxy has two key advantages: it is even faster than the simulation and it is differentiable.
+A neural proxy is faster than the simulation, differentiable, and noise-free; the last is essential as ODE integration with noisy MC force estimates is unstable (Sec.
+4.3), and it sidesteps the interpolation schemes used by look-up-table approaches in spacecraft force modelling \cite{bhattarai2019demonstrating}.
 Note that the proxy is independent of the problem to solve, and depends only on the spacecraft geometry and design space.

 The last part is the \emph{optimization} (\refSec{Optimization}).
 Input to the optimization is the neural proxy trained in the previous steps and a problem description.
 Optimization acts on the integration of spacecraft state over time in the presence of radiation.
 This integration clearly depends on the design parameters: changing the color or geometry will change solar pressure, which will alter the trajectory and ultimately where the spacecraft will arrive, at what time and how fast.
 A user specifies these desired target values, and the system optimizes the design to achieve these as closely as possible